Key considerations and challenges of Intelligent Automation

 RPA is still a relatively new technology, meaning quality developers can be expensive and few and far between.
 Learn how the Ten10 Academy can provide you with expertly-trained RPA consultants so you have the talent you need to succeed from day one.

-To fully release the value of effective RPA implementation, it’s important to have a robust evaluation framework in place.
-The analysis of an automated workflow is just as important as the code itself.
-Below you can read our recommended process:
+To fully release the strategic value of an effective AI implementation, it is vital to have a robust evaluation framework in place.
+The careful analysis of a potential automated workflow is just as important as the algorithmic code itself.
+You can read our recommended process for evaluating automation opportunities below:

-Update the prioritisation list and begin development work on a prioritised process as part of a Proof of Concept.
+Update the prioritisation list and begin development work on a carefully selected process as part of a targeted Proof of Concept.
+This allows you to test the waters safely before committing to a wider enterprise rollout.

-A simplified evaluation process would involve the identification of an initial list of automation candidates that the business believes has high automation potential, the documentation of steps and challenge areas of each process, followed by a review to establish the complexity and potential business benefit to determine priority.
-Once this is known, select an RPA toolset most suited to your finalised list and start development work for a Proof of Concept.
+A simplified evaluation process ultimately involves identifying an initial list of automation candidates that possess high business value.
+By documenting the exact steps and challenge areas of each process, you can establish the complexity and potential business benefit.
+Once this priority is known, you can select the AI toolset most suited to your bespoke needs and confidently start your Proof of Concept.

 Accelerate your automation adoption with our expert RPA consultants

-We hope we’ve provided clarity on what your organisation should consider before implementing RPA and how to evaluate automation opportunities.
-Learn how Ten10 can help you on your automation journey by reading about our RPA consultancy services.
+We hope we’ve provided clarity on what your organisation should consider before implementing Intelligent Automation and how to evaluate automation opportunities.
+Learn how Ten10 can help you on your automation journey by reading about our Intelligent Automation & RPA consultancy services.